 Here are the roads which are being affected by roadworks starting in Harrogate this week

-Drivers in and around Harrogate will have a number of roadworks to watch out for this week.
+Drivers in and around Harrogate will have a number of roadworks which could affect their journeys to watch out for this week.

 Motorists could be set for some disruption and delays to their journeys this week with a number of roadworks set to take place.